mlin/spVCF/SPEC.md

 Here 'identical' covers all QC measures exactly.
 Such exact repetition is common in pVCF produced using tools like [GATK GenotypeGVCFs](https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_variantutils_GenotypeGVCFs.php) and [GLnexus](https://github.com/dnanexus-rnd/GLnexus), which merge gVCF or similar files summarizing reference coverage in lengthy bands.
 A site with multiple alternate alleles usually breaks such repetitive runs, but we'll address this below.

-Second, within each row of `S`, consecutive runs of quotation marks are abbreviated with a text integer, so for example a horizontal run of 42 quotes is written `"42`, tab-delimited from adjacent cells.
+Second, within each row of `S`, consecutive runs of quotation marks are abbreviated with a text integer, so for example a horizontal run of 42 quotes is written `"42` and tab-delimited from adjacent cells.
 The result is a ragged, tab-delimited matrix.

 **Worked example**